Introduction to business analytics modeling

 Professor-Student Communication

 ● The professor will contact the students through their school email address (IMT-BS/TSP) and the Moodle portal.
-No communication via personal email addresses will take place.
-It is the student responsibility to regularly check their IMT-BS/TSP mailbox.
+There will be no communication via personal email addresses.
+It is the student's responsibility to check their IMT-BS/TSP mailbox regularly.

-● Students can communicate with the professor by emailing him/her to his institutional address.
-If necessary, it is possible to meet the professor in his office during office-hours or by appointment.
+● Students can communicate with the professor through the institutional email address.
+If necessary, it is possible to meet with the professor in his office during office hours or by appointment.

 Students with accommodation needs